 - My waffle iron cooks better on the bottom, so I usually flip the waffles over after 6 minutes of cooking and cook them for another 1 to 2 minutes.
 Flipping the waffles isn’t necessary–I just want the waffles to be more evenly golden.

-- Reheating Directions: The easiest way to reheat the taro waffles is to pop them into your toast, like you would with flour-based waffles.
+- Reheating Directions: The easiest way to reheat the taro waffles is to pop them into your toaster, like you would with flour-based waffles.
 You can also bake them in the oven at 350ºF (175ºF) for 5 to 7 minutes with room temperature waffles; 8 to 10 minutes for refrigerated waffles; and 10 to 12 minutes for frozen waffles.

 - Making Taro Fritters Instead of Waffles: If you don’t have a waffle iron, you can make taro fritters with this recipe.
-Measure 1/4 cup of the taro mixture and shape them into a cake and flatten it slightly.
+Measure 1/4 cup portions of the taro mixture and shape them into a cake and flatten slightly.
 Cook the fritters over medium to medium-low heat for 6 to 7 minutes, flipping halfway.
 Break open one of the fritters to make sure the center is cooked through before removing them from the pan.
 If you find the mixture difficult to shape into cakes, try adding in an egg.
 This recipe makes about 12 to 13 fritters.